Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Read this case study on an AI agent transforming psychotherapy training.

-From coding the AI agent, and documentation to deployment, every step of this process requires high-precision user experience, and scalability direction.
-Ongoing monitoring and maintenance guarantee the agent's efficacy.
+From coding the AI agent and writing documentation to deployment, every step demands precision, user-focused design, and a clear direction for scalability.
+Ongoing monitoring and maintenance ensure the agent remains effective over time.

 How to Prevent AI Agents from Hallucinating